kwaldenphd/matplotlib-intro/README.md

 plt.show()
 ```

-212. We could modify this example to not show the outlier points and map only the quartile summary statistics:
+212. We can modify this example to not show the outlier points and map only the quartile summary statistics:
 ```Python
 # load needed packages
 import matplotlib.pyplot as plt